Best Easter egg deals 2025: Save on Lindt, Cadbury and more

 Sainsbury's Taste the Difference Belgian milk chocolate tiramisu XL Easter egg: Was £10, now £8, Sainsburys.co.uk

-Great news for the Nectar card holders: you can save on the Easter egg that took the top spot in our review.
+Nectar cardholders can save on the Easter egg that took the top spot in our review.
 The chocolate tiramisu egg impressed our expert thanks to its excellent taste, great value and its use of Rainforest Alliance chocolate.
 In her review, food expert Emma Henderson found that “This Easter treat really sets itself apart from everything else we've seen.”

 Tesco Finest 48 per cent Cote d'Ivoire dark milk Easter egg: Was £12, now £6, Tesco.com